mikhainin/tarantool-dissector/README.md

   Note that Wireshark requires root privileges, make sure you are using plugin directory for a user that is used for running Wireshark.
-It possible to run Wireshark in terminal and pass Lua extension explicitly: `wireshark -X lua_script:tarantool16.dissector.lua` or `tshark -X lua_script:tarantool16.dissector.lua -V`.
+It possible to run Wireshark in terminal and pass Lua extension explicitly: `wireshark -X lua_script:tarantool.dissector.lua` or `tshark -X lua_script:tarantool.dissector.lua -V`.
 - Run Wireshark.
 By default Tarantool protocol dissector decodes TCP packets with port 3301.
 However one can change a port for dissector in Wireshark settings, see chapter [Control Protocol dissection][control-protocol-dissection].